laravel/docs/eloquent-relationships.md

 <a name="many-to-many-polymorphic-retrieving-the-relationship"></a>
 #### Retrieving The Relationship

 Once your database table and models are defined, you may access the relationships via your models.
-For example, to access all of the tags for a post, you can use the `tags` dynamic relationship property:
+For example, to access all of the tags for a post, you may use the `tags` dynamic relationship property:

     use App\Models\Post;